soldotno/Sol.no-codestandards/README.md

 codestandards
 =============

-My codestandards and other useful configs
+My codestandards and other useful configs.
+Will probably change a bit before it's finalized